 Step 6: When the device shuts off or begins playing, press the #1 button to lock-in the code.
 The red indicator light will turn off.
 Note: You have approximately two seconds after the device shuts off or begins playing to lock-in the code.

-Step 7: Point the remote at the device and check to see if the remote operates the device as desired.
+Step 7: Point the remote at your device and check to see if the remote operates it as desired.
 If it does, no further programming is required.
 If it does not, return to step 2 and start the auto search again.

 Step 1: Manually turn on the device to be controlled.